chef/automate/components/automate-chef-io/content/docs/reports.md

 ### Dates in Compliance Reports

 The dashboard shows the results of all scans with end times on the _currently selected day_.
-The currently selected day, as highlighted in the search bar, follows the format of "dd MMM yyyy".
-Chef Automate formats timestamp information in Coordinated Universal Time (UTC).
+The currently selected day, as highlighted in the search bar, bases itself on timestamps in Coordinated Universal Time (UTC).

 A historical view is provided through the trend graph, which can be adjusted to show a 10 day, month, 3 month, or year overview.